Parameterizing Smooth Viscous Fluid Dynamics With a Viscous Blast Wave: Introduction

 The paper is organized as follows.
-In section \ref{sec:bw}, we review the viscous Retiere-Lisa blast wave and discuss the approximations made in blast waves.
+In section \ref{sec:bw}, we review the viscous Retiere-Lisa blast wave and discuss the approximations made.
 In section \ref{sec:hydro}, we describe the setup of the MUSIC hydrodynamic calculations and the pseudodata that is fitted.
 In section \ref{sec:fits}, we provide the results of the viscous blast wave fits.
-In section \ref{sec:analysis}, we discuss the relation between fluid dynamic parameters and blast wave fit parameters and utilize it to improve a previous extraction of hadronic shear viscosity.
+In section \ref{sec:analysis}, we discuss the relation between fluid dynamic parameters and blast wave fit parameters and quantify the deviations of blast wave fits.
+We conclude with a discussion of our results and possible improvements.